-In order to be fully admitted to the Five-Year Bachelor to Master program, students:
+In order to be fully admitted to the Bachelor of Science with an M.S. option, students:

-- must have maintained a 2.5 GPA within the first year of the program and must have passed the General Knowledge portion of the Florida Teacher Certification Examinations (FTCE) - must demonstrate computer proficiency (CGS 1060 or equivalent, CS 180 or CAT 102) or earn an acceptable score on the computer challenge test and - must have a grade of "C" or better in EDU 160
+- must have maintained a 2.5 GPA within the first year of the program and must have passed the General Knowledge portion of the Florida Teacher Certification Examinations (FTCE) - must demonstrate computer proficiency (CGS 1060 or equivalent, CS 180) or earn an acceptable score on the computer challenge test and - must have a grade of "C" or better in EDU 160 and EDU 221.